carpentries/workshop-template/index.md

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}
   <h3>The Bash Shell</h3>
   <p>
     Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
   </p>

-- Keep "Use Windows' default console window" selected and click on "Next".
-- When asked about configuration of extra options, leave the defaults (Enable file system caching is checked, Enable Git Credential manager is checked, Enable Symlinks is unchecked) Click Next
-- Don't select any of the experimental features
-- Click Install
-- Click Finish (you may want to check "Launch Git Bash" which will open the terminal where you'll type the git commands)

   <div class="row">
     <div class="col-md-4">
       <h4 id="shell-windows">Windows</h4>